Penny 1903 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1903 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 1121 sold at the MDC Monaco auction for EUR 55.
-Bidding took place December 3, 2022.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 1032 sold at the Stephen Album Rare Coins auction for USD 500.
+Bidding took place September 19, 2024.

 Сondition